zulip/zulip/help/include/trying-out-zulip.md

       plan to adjust the details as you go.

     - [Create](/help/create-streams) your initial
-      [streams](/help/streams-and-topics), including a dedicated stream for
+      [channels](/help/channels-and-topics), including a dedicated channel for
       questions and feedback about using Zulip.

-    - Educate others about how to use Zulip's [topics](/help/streams-and-topics), and how to [move](/help/move-content-to-another-topic) any messages that belong elsewhere.
+    - Educate others about how to use Zulip's [topics](/help/channels-and-topics), and how to [move](/help/move-content-to-another-topic) any messages that belong elsewhere.